 If you’ve ever seen the striking blue daze flowers, also known as Evolvulus glomeratus or dwarf morning glory, chances are you wanted some for your own garden, front yard, or house.
 These plants have a unique bright blue color.
 Not purple that looks blue, but true blue, which is actually quite rare in the flower world.
-This delightful evergreen shrub grows very low to the ground, making it perfect for covering sizeable areas.
+This delightful evergreen shrub grows very low to the ground, perfect for covering sizeable areas.

 Blue Daze Flowers: Evolvulus Glomeratus